AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/paypal.md

 ## PayPal account

-While we recommend having a PayPal merchant account prepared and configured, you can create an account or upgrade a personal account through the Admin panel.
+While we recommend having a PayPal merchant account prepared and configured, you can create an account or upgrade a personal account through the Admin.

 PayPal onboarding supports connecting with the following accounts: